 If you are a democrat or a republican today, you are likely a member of one political party — the DESTRUCTIVE “party”.
 In real terms as US taxpayers…

 "Now, when I say "biggest," I’m not talking about budget size or box office receipts — I’m talking impact and importance.
-Written and directed by Matthew Cooke, and produced by Bert Marcus and Adrian Grenier, How to Make Money Selling Drugs exposes the hypocrisy, insanity and destructiveness of America’s drug war.
-Of course, the problem with saying a movie is "important" is that it can leave the impression that it isn’t entertaining.
+Written and Directed by Matthew Cooke, and produced by Bert Marcus and Adrian Grenier, How to Make Money Selling Drugs exposes the hypocrisy, insanity and destructiveness of America’s drug war.
+Of course, the problem with saying a movie is “important” is that it can leave the impression that it isn’t entertaining.
 That’s certainly not the case with this film.
-Indeed, Cooke’s goal is, as he put it, borrowing from Malcolm X, to bring about change "by the most entertaining means necessary."
-Or, as Hamlet said, "The play is the thing wherein I’ll catch the conscience of the king."
-Or, in this case, the conscience of the public, which will in turn hopefully catch the conscience of the king — aka our leaders."
+Indeed, Cooke’s goal is, as he put it, borrowing from Malcolm X, to bring about change “by the most entertaining means necessary…”

 Thought for the day: I love cars.
 I love Ayrton Senna and Mario Andretti and the great drivers.
 I love our heroic enthusiasts like Steve McQueen, James Dean, Paul Newman and am thinking about Paul Walker today.

 I think most Americans love cars.
 Despite the traffic.
 The smog.
 The road rage.
 In America General Motors used to be synonymous with the American dream.
 It’s hard to imagine a world without them.
 They’re as natural as breathing.
 Or so we believe…